 First, these Vegan Peanut Butter Bars are DELICIOUS.

-They are easy to make, and super quick.
+So easy to make, and super quick.
 You just might have all of the ingredients on hand, right now.
 I did.
 I have made these bars three times in as many weeks, we love them that much.

 The original recipe calls for whole wheat flour.
 (So yeah, that was one ingredient I did not have on hand.)
 But I went and found some, and made them as directed in the original recipe.
 I had one bar, then brought the rest to the hospital.
 They loved them.

-Then I made these Vegan Peanut Butter Bars again, using what I believe to be the best gluten free flour for baking.
+I made these Vegan Peanut Butter Bars again, using what I believe to be the best gluten free flour for baking.
 Tried and tested, for years.

 The result was just as good as the original recipe – most likely because it was a small amount and a blend of flours.
 These are good, and we have enjoyed the gluten free version twice now.